DanielRHarris/artiquill/citations.md

-Citations can be added, updated, inserted, and removed through the "Citation" tab in the toolbox.
+Citations can be added, updated, inserted, and removed through the "Citations" tab in the toolbox.

 \* Please note that this functionality is in early release.
 Exporting to and integration with EndNote and other citation managers is in the development pipeline.